 - 6. Put the vehicle into Park. - 7.
 Go to Drive Modes in the center display.
-Choose Conserve .
-Then choose the Lowest ride height. - 8.
+Choose All-Purpose , and then choose Low under Ride Height. - 8.
 If you're transporting the vehicle over 50 mi (80 km), turn on Vehicle Shipping Mode to preserve battery charge.